Four Questions with Tram Tran: Dedicated to Addressing Viral Hepatitis

 Prior to joining the company in 2018, Tram was the Medical Director of Liver Transplant at Cedars-Sinai Medical Center in Los Angeles as well as a Professor of Medicine at University of California, Los Angeles.
 She and her teams at Gilead work to study the global impact of viral hepatitis and medical interventions, help educate healthcare providers on caring for people with viral hepatitis, and create partnerships to establish best practices in elimination efforts.

-Ahead of World Hepatitis Day, recognized every year on July 28, we caught up with Tram to discuss what inspires her about working at Gilead, the impact of COVID-19 on communities affected by viral hepatitis and what needs to happen to make progress toward the World Health Organization’s goals of substantially reducing the number of new viral hepatitis infections and deaths.
+We caught up with Tram to discuss what inspires her about working at Gilead, the impact of COVID-19 on communities affected by viral hepatitis and what needs to happen to make progress toward the World Health Organization’s goals of substantially reducing the number of new viral hepatitis infections and deaths.

 Q: What originally motivated you to pursue a career in gastroenterology and transplant hepatology?